yichengxia/Penn-CIT590/README.md

 allows for deposits, withdrawals, purchases, sorting bank accounts based on different criteria, and exporting bank statements.

-## HW6: Analysis of Movie & Ratings Data
-We analyze data about movies and ratings from the IMDB website and get to use functions from the pandasmodule for loading, inspecting and querying the data.
-Then we perform some operations on joining the data, slicing rows and querying data using boolean indexing.
-Next, we use functions in the numpylibrary, and perform analysis on summarizing data, creating pivot tables and applying aggregate functions to have a deeper understanding of the data analysis.
-Finally, we draw two figures based on the matplotliblibrary.

 ## HW8: Pig
 Pig is a very simple game.
 Two players take turns; on each turn, a player rolls a six-sided die ("die" is the singular of "dice") as many times as she wishes, or until she rolls a 6.
 Each number